Robert Colt's Interview

 I was cocky and I said, “Well, my name’s Robert Colt and I’m going to be one of the best actors of my generation.”
 And he said, “You need Warren Robertson.”
 So I said, “Who are you?”
 And he said, “My name is Michael Gore and I wrote the music for the movie Fame.”

 So I went to Warren Robertson's Theatre Workshop and found an acting home.
 I was so dedicated.
 I lived it, I breathed it.
 All I could do was think about it.
 To be in New York, and to be this young actor of 22…Viggo Mortensen was in class and we were very close at that time.
 And Warren’s was a hot spot.
 And that’s where my love for acting skyrocketed.

 Corey: What was Warren Robertson like?

-He looked at life as a living process and nurtured and encouraged that in the work.
+Warren looked at life as a living process and nurtured and encouraged that in the work.
 And he was masterful at helping you break through emotionally.
 It was very much an experimental approach highlighted by sporadic, brilliant work and Warren’s great sense of humor.
 I think it gave room for a lot of cool things, especially as a young actor.
-He wasn’t teaching a technique per se but there was a subtle "heady" aspect still there.
+He wasn’t teaching a technique per se but there was a subtle "heady" aspect still there he was working through.
 He was definitely breaking new ground.
-I got introduced to my instincts there and felt like I was on my way to a great career.
+I got introduced to my instincts with Warren.
+He also planted seeds that would become evident in my approach years later as an acting teacher.